The Flying Fortress

 .

-On his return home, Capt Emerick proudly presented Skippy to Mrs Spinning to live the rest of his days in the home he surly belonged.
+On his return home, Capt Emerick proudly presented Skippy to Mrs. Spinning to live the rest of his days in the home he surely belonged.

 .